Aptos vs RetailNorthstar

 RetailNorthstar is designed specifically for apparel merchandising teams.
 OTB planning, assortment planning, buy planning, buy execution, and allocation optimization are native workflows — not secondary modules on top of an allocation engine.

 Apparel-specific capabilities — size curves, seasonal OTB structure, collection-based assortment, multi-channel inventory — are built in.
-Merchandising teams onboard in 2–4 weeks without IT resources or implementation partners.
+Merchandising teams are live in weeks without IT resources or implementation partners.

 Mid-market apparel brands with 5-50 stores who need connected planning without the complexity of an enterprise allocation platform.